dylan-murrayy/Guttenread/README.md

-## Guttenread MCP Server (Python)
+## Guttenread Reading List App

-This directory contains a small **Python MCP server** that lets an AI agent search Project Gutenberg (via the **Gutendex** API), fetch metadata, and optionally download book texts.
+This project is a small **reading list app** that uses OpenAI plus Project Gutenberg (via the **Gutendex** API) to clean up a messy reading list and tell you which books are available on Project Gutenberg.

-The main tool it exposes is:
+Under the hood it reuses a single function:

-- **`search_gutenberg`**: Given a list of book titles, returns structured search results and (optionally) text excerpts or full texts.
+- **`search_gutenberg`**: Given a list of book titles, returns structured search results and (optionally) text excerpts or full texts from Gutendex.

+The reading list app wires this up as a **local tool** for the OpenAI Chat Completions API.
+You do **not** need to configure MCP or an IDE integration to use it.

 ### 1. Setup (with Conda)